A Fibrational Tale of Operational Logical Relations: Pure, Effectful and Differential: The fibration of differential relations

-We only check the first equality, the others can be proved by a similar strategy.
-The equality on the first component is trivial hence we only check those on the econd and the third ones.
+We only check the first equality, the others can be proved following a similar strategy.
+The equality on the first component is trivial; hence we only check those on the second and the third ones.
 We have